Oct 19, 2019

 - Provide transcripts showing a baccalaureate degree in music, or a baccalaureate degree in a field that supports graduate study in music technology (subject to approval by Area Coordinator);

-- Submit audio or video recordings (in physical or online form) that show the applicant’s current skill level as a performer, composer, and/or technologist; and
+- Submit audio or video recordings (in online form) that show the applicant’s current skill level as a performer, composer, and/or technologist; and

 All applicants will be approved by the Music Technology Area Coordinator in conjunction with the Professional Advisory Committee.